a-g-moore/YOLO/README.md

 ## Training Instructions

-Unlike Aladdin's guide, this implementation is intened to do the pre-training on ImageNet described in the paper.
+Unlike Aladdin's guide, this implementation is intended to do the pre-training on ImageNet described in the paper.
 Therefore, there are two models available to train, `yolo` and `imagenet`.
 To train the model, specify the training parameters in `yolo.json` and `imagenet.json`, and then run the following commands:

 ```sh
 python train.py --model imagenet --new